 Sara Softness is a writer, curator, and arts administrator, and has worked in the art world for a decade.
 She was most recently the Director of Exhibitions and Collections at The Walther Collection, and has held curatorial roles at the Brooklyn Museum, the Guggenheim, and the Beinecke Rare Book and Manuscript Library at Yale.
 Details of her work can be found on this site’s successive pages and on substack.

-My professional experience has largely focused on contemporary art and photography, in which I’m grateful to have a vital network of artists, curators, scholars, and producers.
-Through my exhibition and publication projects I have developed pockets of expertise, most unrelated to one another—as such, I consider myself a cultural studies generalist, and love to write cultural criticism more broadly.
+My professional experience has largely focused on exhibitions and publications of contemporary art and photography, following academic work in European modernism and urban studies.
+Through my varied curatorial work I have developed pockets of expertise, most unrelated to one another, and I consider myself a cultural studies generalist, and writer of cultural criticism more broadly.

-Email me at firstname.lastname@example.org.
+Reach me at firstname.lastname@example.org.